 Yes.
 These ceremonies are the highlight of Relay For Life and we want to see as many people as possible taking part!
 Click here to find out more and register your participation.

 Sorry, no pets are permitted at any Relay For Life event.
 Service dogs are an exception.

 The event will go ahead, rain or shine.
 In extreme bad weather the organising Committee will decide if it’s safe for the event to continue.

 Each event has different rules specific to the event location, however there are some universal Relay For Life rules.
-CLICK HERE to get a full list of the rules.
+View the Rules-and-Regulations for more information.

 Yes, through general admission.
 All you have to do is donate $10 at the gate to enter.